Azure/azure-powershell/src/ServiceBus/ServiceBus/help/Remove-AzServiceBusNetworkRuleSet.md

 IpRules             :
 VirtualNetworkRules :

-Deletes the NetwrokRuleSet for the Given "ServiceBus-Namespace1-1375" namesapce
+Deletes the NetwrokRuleSet for the Given "ServiceBus-Namespace1-1375" namespace

 ### Example 2
 ```powershell